-6. U.S. Army Corps of Engineers Review
+4. U.S. Army Corps of Engineers Review

 The project is within and adjacent to a navigable waterway and is subject to review by the U.S. Army Corps of Engineers (USACE).
 Pursuant to the Federal Coastal Management Act, any permit issued by a federal agency for activities that affect the coastal zone must be consistent with the coastal zone management program for that state.
-Under agreements between the Coastal Commission and the USACE, the Corps will not issue a permit until the Coastal Commission approves a federal consistency certification for the project or approves a permit.
-To ensure that the project ultimately approved by the Corps is the same as the project authorized herein, the Commission attaches Special Condition No. 6 that requires the applicant, prior to the commencement of construction, to demonstrate that all necessary approvals from the USACE for the proposed project have been obtained.
+Under agreements between the Coastal Commission and the USACE, the Corps will not issue a permit until the Coastal

+Commission approves a federal consistency certification for the project or approves a permit.
+To ensure that the project ultimately approved by the Corps is the same as the project authorized herein, the Commission attaches Special Condition No. 1 that requires the applicant, prior to the commencement of construction of any geotechnical boring within the permit jurisdiction of the U.S. Army Corps of Engineers (USACE), to demonstrate that all necessary approvals from the USACE for the proposed project have been obtained.

-7. California Environmental Quality Act
+5. California Environmental Quality Act